leeola/kdc-plus/README.md

 extension.
 Positive matches will be transformed, everything else is ignored from this transform.

+## Legacy Support

+As `kdc -h` mentions, the kdc-plus bin currently comes with "legacy support".
+The purpose of this being to ensure calls to `kdc` behave the same as they do for the official kdc compiler.
+As i mentioned above, we'll be moving this to a `kdc-plus-legacy` project soon.

 ## I still don't get it

 If you're looking for additional explanation of what this project is, why it